math0ne/translink-card/readme.md

     type: js
 ```

+### HACS Custom Install

+1. Go to the community tab of your home assistant installation
+2. Click settings
+3. Add "https://github.com/math0ne/translink-card" with the type **Plugin**
+4. Click Save

 ###  Using the card

 Add the following lines to your ui-lovelace.yaml (entity should be the ids of translink sensors):